 5.1.2 Key Characteristics of the Law

 H.L.A.
 Hart provided some important clarifications to Austin’s view of the law as “an order backed by threats”, pointing out that not all rules have the status of law and not all coercion is legal.
-An illustration used by Hart to clarify this point is that of a gunman ordering his victim to hand over his purse, with the threat of shooting him if he doesn’t comply – which is an example of coercion that is clearly against the law.
+He clarified this point in chapter 2 of his book, The Concept of Law, with the illustration of a gunman’s victim being ordered to hand over a purse with the threat of being shot if he doesn’t comply – which is an example of coercion that is clearly against the law.

 Hart identifies the following additional features which differentiate the law from the coercion used by the gunman: